Matthias1590/ConsoleDraw/README.md

 # ConsoleDraw
 A python module to update the console without flashing.

-# Supported Operating Systems
-The consoledraw module should be supported on Windows, Linux and Mac (although it has not been tested on Mac).

 # Installation
 The consoledraw module can be installed using pip.
 ```